Chintan-30/TradeBook-analysis/README.md

 # TradeBook-analysis
-This project is developed to help traders to analyze there tradebook very eficiantly.
+This project is developed to help traders to analyze their trade books very efficiently.

 Primary Goal: Analyze trade book and give actionable insight from them.